jlbradley1844/jlbradley1844.github.io/_drafts/virtue-habits-1.md

 ## Underlying Habits of Virtue

+Let's make it a little easier.
+Suppose you want to be a better person, and you have a specific behavior in mind.
+This is a bit more ideal.

 One reason people don't like the idea of habits is that breaking bad habits and creating good habits is hard.
-Fortunately, this is well-studied.
+However, doing so is possible, and even more fortunately, the process has been studied very well.
 Psychologically, we know much more about habit formation.
 To this end, I am heavily referencing Charles Duhigg's _The Power of Habit: How We Do What We Do in Life and Business_.
 I highly recommend this book.